raniaelhagin/Data-Analysis-Projects-and-Excercises-/README.md

 # Projects
-This repo contains the Projects I have done recently in Data Analysis, Data Science, Machine learning and/or Computer vision
+This repo contains the Projects I have done recently in Data Analysis, Data Science, Machine learning, Computer vision and/or Web development